The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re not sure how much to save for the unexpected, here are some scenarios to consider.

 Saving several months’ worth of earnings seems like a daunting task.
-When discussing building an emergency fund, keep in mind that we’re talking about saving up for living expenses, not replacing your entire income.
+One thing to remember, though, is that building an emergency fund means saving up to cover basic living expenses, not replacing your entire income.
 So, if your monthly expenses add up to $2,500, you’ll need to save $7,500 to reach three months of emergency savings.

 - You are self-employed: If you work for yourself, having a large emergency fund can help you get through times of fluctuating income throughout the year.

 - You are retired: Having adequate savings is key if you’re retired and much of your income comes from your investments accounts.

 - You have medical bills: If you’re dealing with medical issues that may require surgery or ongoing medical care, saving beyond the norm can help bridge the gap when insurance doesn’t cover all of your medical bills.

 - Uncertainty in your life: Unexpected emergencies are a part of life, but there are times when you may be more vulnerable to added costs.
 If you drive an older, unreliable car or know your home will need some large repairs down the road, having extra savings can protect you in the long run.
 For single parents with kids at home and no secondary source of income, saving money can provide some peace of mind to know they are cared for regardless of what happens.

 - Caring for dependents: If you have children or other dependents relying on you for care, it’s important to factor the costs of caring for them into your emergency fund.

 - There’s an economic crisis: Global and national events like a recession or a pandemic are out of your control.
 During times like these, it’s always nice to know you have money saved to cover the unexpected.